Do you have experience managing the help desk as an IT professional? Or are you just beginning your career in this area?

 The Cisco CCNA, on the other hand, is said to concentrate on networking technology, security, and automation.
 While the CCNA only covers the associate level of these technologies, it definitely qualifies you for a higher job classification than the A+ positions, such as helpdesk technicians.

 After taking both examinations and working with many people who have, it appears that both the CCNA and the A+ are equally hard as entry-level IT exams.
 Both require sufficient study and practice, but in distinct areas and with different exam objectives in mind.
-That is to say, in order to pass and get any of the certificates, you must devote a significant amount of time and effort to studying and practicing.
+That is to say, to pass and get any of the certificates, you must devote a significant amount of time and effort to studying and practicing.

 Because there isn’t any easier or harder test for any of these certifications, most people will be better suited to select their exam depending on their area of interest and career ambitions.